Zaubrik/djwt/README.md

 `'BASE64URL(UTF8(JWS Protected Header))' || '.' || 'BASE64URL(JWS Payload)' ||'.'|| 'BASE64URL(JWS Signature)'`

-...to generate **JWTs** which look in their finalized form like this:
+...to generate **JWTs** which look in their finalized form like this (with line breaks for display purposes only):

 ```
  eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9